risk-first/website/menagerie/Complexity-Risk.md

 ![Graph 2, 1-Connected](images/generated/risks/complexity/connectivity_2.png)

 In this graph, I've removed 6 of the edges.
 Now, we're in a situation where if any single edge is removed, the graph becomes _unconnected_.
 That is, it's broken into distinct chunks.
-So, it's _1-connected_.
+So, it is _1-connected_.

 The second graph is clearly simpler than the first.
 And, we can show this by looking at the **Kolmogorov Complexity** in our little language: